-I’ll get to the Big Secret in a minute.
-First, a little Long Island lore.
 I’m still a new-comer to Long Island, having lived here for only five and a half years now.
-And for three of those years, I was in my room writing a book about living some place else (my Wanderers book).
+And for three of those years, I was in my room writing a book about living some place else (the book was, of course, When Wanderers Cease to Roam).
 So really, I’ve only lived here for about three years.

 Let me repeat that: it’s a Bakery Outlet.